melis-lee/blogging/tableau.md

 First you drag your first table to the sheet.
 THen when you open it, you can join other tables.
 ![joinstableau](/img/joinstableau.jpg)

 You will be able to tell it what kind of join you want to do.
+Now you can make visualizations with your joined table.
 ![joinstableau2](/img/joinstableau2.JPG)